Employment at Bellin College

 15. Maintains professional confidentiality in all matters relating to college functions.

-16. Serves as a resource to college committees as required.
+16. Serves as a resource to College committees as required

 Qualifications: